What did the Immigration Act of 1965 do?

 The Immigration and Naturalization Act of 1965, also known as the Hart-Celler Act, abolished an earlier quota system based on national origin and established a new immigration policy based on reuniting immigrant families and attracting skilled labor to the United States.

-See also What are advantages and disadvantages of a company relocation?
+See also What are the pros and cons of relocating?

 Who benefited from the Immigration Act of 1965?